 Mr. Stern's recent assignments include:

-Mr. Stern has been active for many years as a trustee, committee chairman and counsel to the American Resort Development Association (ARDA).
+Mr. Stern has been active for many years as a trustee, committee chairman and counsel to ARDA.
 A contributing editor to Resort Development Law Reporter, he has authored a number of articles relating to lending and regulation of real estate and has chaired seminars and lectured on many issues facing the recreational resort and timeshare industries.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.